CopernicaMarketingSoftware/Documentation/Mailerq/5.0/database-access.md

 too.
 Do you run a single MailerQ instance, and does data not have to be shared amongst multiple MailerQ instances?
 Then the SQLite database is sufficient.

-MailerQ makes use of client libraries to connect to the database.
+MailerQ makes use of client libraries on your system to connect to the database.
 To connect to a MySQL or MariaDB database, you must make sure that either libmysqlclient or libmariadbclient is installed on your system.
 For PostgreSql connections libpq has to be installed, and libsqlite3 is needed for SQLite3 databases.
 If these libraries are not available on the system,